 Serving Suggestions for Dill Moong Dal

-Serve the Dill Moong Dal recipe with basmati rice, roti, or chapati.
-But it can be eaten with quinoa, or brown rice!
-It can also be served as a dill lentil soup with crusty bread.
+Serve the dill moong dal with roti, chapati, or basmati rice.
+It also pairs well with quinoa, or brown rice!
+You can also enjoy it as a comforting dill lentil soup with crusty bread.

 - Consistency: If your dal is thick, add some water and adjust the consistency.